eliotcochrane/eliotcochrane.github.io/pages/about.md

 From then on, I was back in the world of alpine skiing.

 My childhood ski hills have really helped mold my preferences on where I like to ski.
 Preferring the locally owned hills, I always try to venture off the beaten path.
 It has lead me to meet incredible people, make connections throughout the Tohoku region of Japan, and continue a life-long love of learning.
-Putting myself in these situations lead me to the motto of Stray Lines:

-#### <center>"Do the unusual, become the exceptional."</center>

-<center>Please feel free to browse my thoughts or send an e-mail.</center>
+Please feel free to browse my thoughts or send an e-mail.